sourcegraph/syntect_server/README.md

 ## Building docker image

+Note: Docker images are automatically published for the `master` branch by Travis.
+The below steps are for building / publishing manually.

 - Mac: `brew install filosottile/musl-cross/musl-cross`
 - `rustup target add x86_64-unknown-linux-musl`
 - `./build.sh` -> then `./publish.sh` to push the docker image.